-All EZ-SCREEN LS Basic wiring is low voltage; running these wires alongside power wires, motor/servo wires, or other highvoltage wiring can inject noise into the EZ-SCREEN LS Basic System.
-It is good wiring practice (and may be required by code) to isolate EZ-SCREEN LS Basic wires from high-voltage wires.
+All EZ-SCREEN LS wiring is low voltage; running these wires alongside power wires, motor/servo wires, or other highvoltage wiring can inject noise into the EZ-SCREEN LS System.
+It is good wiring practice (and may be required by code) to isolate EZ-SCREEN LS wires from high-voltage wires.

-- 1. Use the Banner model BT-1 Beam Tracker Alignment Aid (see Alignment Aids on p.
-67) to detect electrical transient spikes and surges. - 2.
-Cover the lens of the BT-1 with electrical tape to block optical light from entering the receiver lens.
+- 1. Use the Banner model BT-1 Beam Tracker Alignment Aid (see Alignment Aids on page 97) to detect electrical transient spikes and surges. - 2.
+Cover the lens of the BT-1 with electrical tape to block optical light from entering the receiver lens. - 3.
+Press the RCV button on the BT-1 and position the Beam Tracker on the wires going to the EZ-SCREEN LS or any other nearby wires. - 4.
+Install proper transient suppression across the load to reduce the noise.